biotechlibrary/AutismBrainSVM/README.md

 ```
 pip install -r requirements.txt
 ```
-## **Data Preparation**
+## **Data Preparation and Preprocessing**

-Organize the data into separate folders for autistic and control groups using the provided Python script:
+1. Organize the data into separate folders for autistic and control groups using the provided Python script:

 ```
-python organize_data.py
+python data_sorter.py
 ```

-This script will create two folders `data/autistic` and `data/control`, and move the respective `.1D` and `.nii.gz` files into the appropriate group folders.
+This script will create two folders `parsed_data/autistic` and `parsed_data/control`, and move the respective `.nii.gz` files into the appropriate group folders.

+2. Verify that the data is properly sorted into the respective folders.
+The data should be split into the following directories:

+- /home/usr/micromamba/envs/extraction/AutismBrainSVM/SVM/Outputs/ccs
+- /home/usr/micromamba/envs/extraction/AutismBrainSVM/SVM/Outputs/cpac/func_mean
+- /home/usr/micromamba/envs/extraction/AutismBrainSVM/SVM/Outputs/cpac/func_preproc

+3. Process the data using the appropriate atlases and preprocessing methods.
+In the `brain_classifier.py` script, we use the following steps:

+- If your datasets have been preprocessed using different pipelines or atlases, you need to ensure that they are compatible before merging them.
+For this, you may need to perform additional preprocessing steps such as spatial smoothing, intensity normalization, or resampling to a common atlas.
+Consult the documentation of the preprocessing tools used for each dataset to understand the specific preprocessing steps and how they can be aligned.

+- In the `brain_classifier.py` script, the feature extraction is performed using the Harvard-Oxford cortical atlas, and the features are standardized using z-score normalization to ensure that all features have the same scale.

 ## **Running the Classification Algorithm**

-Once you have prepared the data, you can run the classification algorithm using the provided script:
+Once you have preprocessed your data and ensured it is compatible, run the `brain_classifier.py` script to train and evaluate the SVM classifier:

 ```
-python classify_brain.py
+python brain_classifier.py
 ```

-This script will load the data from the 'data/autistic' and 'data/control' folders, perform feature extraction, and train a Support Vector Machine classifier to distinguish between autistic and control conditions.
-The results will be displayed as classification accuracy, precision, recall, and F1-score.
+This script will load the data from the 'parsed_data/autistic' and 'parsed_data/control' folders, perform feature extraction, and train a Support Vector Machine classifier to distinguish between autistic and control conditions.
+The results will be displayed as classification accuracy and confusion matrix.

 ## **Troubleshooting**